jaskiratvig/golang-restapi-dynamodb-serverless/README.md

 AWS System Manager Parameter Store provides secure, hierarchical storage for configuration data/secrets management.
 The values for Domain, ClientID and ClientSecret can be found in the Auth0 Client settings.
 The values for RedirectURL and LoggedInURL are the endpoints retrieved after ``` sls deploy ``` is called.
 The following environment variables are defined under serverless.yml:
 * Domain: The subdomain of Auth0 used to authenticate the user
-* ClientID: The ID of the client
+* ClientID: Identifies our application
-* ClientSecret: A secret of the client
+* ClientSecret: Secret key used in the token exchange step
 * RedirectURL: The URL Auth0 redirects the user to after they have authenticated
 * LoggedInURL: The URL that represents the loggedIn state of the application
 * Recipient: The email address used to send all email alerts when the Artists database is updated